sonic-net/SONiC/doc/mgmt/gnmi/SONiC_GNOI_Server_Interface_Design.md

 Note: The OS.Activate API is not suitable for our use case, because it does not have a field to specify the subcomponent that we want to activate.

 * GNOI System.Reboot
-We can use System.Reboot API to reboot one or more DPU, and the RebootRequest has a subcomponents field that allows us to specify which DPU we want to reboot.
+We will use System.Reboot API to reboot the device.
 ```
 message RebootRequest {
   RebootMethod method = 1;